infwinston/infwinston.github.io/_pages/about.md

 * I am a Masters student in the Department of Computer Science at National Taiwan University, advised by Prof. [Chih-Jen Lin](https://www.csie.ntu.edu.tw/~cjlin/).
 * My research interests include optimization for machine learning, data mining, scalable ML algorithms and its system design.
 * I enjoy developing ML [softwares](#softwares) and I am always happy to learn how it is being used!
 Email me if you have questions or find our softwares useful.
+* More details can be found in my [CV](https://infwinston.github.io/files/docs/CV.pdf).

 ## Working Experience